|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 The cardinal cocktail is simply a Kir cocktail made with red wine rather than white.
-It is an easy way to dress up a less-than-desirable red wine that you cannot bear to see go to waste.
-You'll also enjoy that this is one of the easiest wine cocktails you can mix up because there are no special tools or techniques required!
+It is an easy way to dress up a less-than-desirable red wine that you don't want to waste.
+You'll also enjoy that this is one of the easiest wine cocktails you can mix up because there are no special tools or techniques required.

 The crème de cassis adds a delicious sweetness to reds like Merlot or Pinot Noir that may be a bit too dry for your taste.
 It also adds a lovely black currant flavor that is a fantastic pairing for the majority of wines.

 Pour the crème de cassis into a red wine glass filled with ice.

 Top with red wine.

 - The ratio of crème de cassis to wine is just a suggestion.
 Feel free to add more cassis if your wine is particularly dry and you really want to sweeten it up or use less for just a hint of sweetness.
 You may want to make adjustments for different wines.

 - The cardinal cocktail is typically not stirred, so the cassis sweetens the drink from the bottom up, much like the grenadine in a tequila sunrise.
 If you prefer, give it a quick stir.

 - To give the cardinal cocktail a little sparkle, add a splash of club soda.
 This is a really nice option for creating a red wine spritzer and is especially pleasant in the summer.

 - The cardinal cocktail is also a great drink for rosé wines, particularly those that are a little drier, which is common with French Provençal rosés and those made from red wine grapes.
 You could also use it for a sparkling rosé, creating a drink similar to the kir royale, which is made with Champagne.